Solving the Mystery of the Mystery Books Genre

 Some of these categories can certainly overlap with each other, but I’ve done my best to give you examples of the different types of mystery books that are out there to help you decide which category of mystery you might enjoy reading the most.

-As you can see, mystery books are definitely not a one size fits all situation!
+As you can see, mystery books are not a one-size-fits-all all situation!

 Who Is the Best Mystery Writer?